The Map Used to Negotiate the End of the Mexican-American War—One of the Most Important Maps in United States History.

 One of the most inaccurate [maps] of all those I have seen, so far as relates to the country which I have passed.
 He makes a greater error than most others in laying down the Pecos, and has the Colorado, Brazos, and Red River all inaccurately placed.
 Upon the Red River he has a very large branch coming from the far west, near El Paso, which he calls 'Ensenado Choctow.'
 This is altogether an imaginary stream, as no one who has been in the country ever heard of it; neither does any branch of the Red river extend to within three hundred miles of the Rio del Norte."

-This is the sixteenth state of the map.
-A summary of the important updates following the signing of the Treaty of Guadeloupe Hidalgo that are shown on this state include:
+This is the third state of the map.
+A summary of the updates following the second state shown on this state include:

 The Disturnell Map and its effect on American and Mexican cartography